2026 IRA Contribution Limits: IRS $7,500, $8,600 Age 50+

 IRA Contribution Deadline

 You have until the tax filing deadline (typically April 15 of the following year) to make IRA contributions for the prior year.
-This means you can contribute to your 2026 IRA until April 15, 2027.
+This means the 2025 IRA contribution deadline is April 15, 2026, and the 2026 IRA contribution deadline is April 15, 2027.
 This extra time is valuable because you can wait until you know your exact income before deciding how much to contribute and whether to use a Traditional or Roth IRA.

 Important: Filing a tax extension does NOT extend the IRA contribution deadline.
 Even if you file an extension pushing your tax deadline to October, IRA contributions for 2026 must still be made by April 15, 2027.